 Table 1.
-Active l Duty and FTS Of ficer Service Obligation Program Format Program Length Active Service Obligation Immediate Graduate Education Master's Degree full-time 3 times the number of months of the education program commencing after initial service obligation is completed (not to exceed a total of 8 years from the date of commissioning).
-Master's degree full-time <12 months 3 times the number of months of the education program \geq 12 months 3 years part-time 3 years off-duty 2 years after completion of education for which the charges are paid Post- Master's degree full-time 12 months 3 years Doctoral (other than Permanent Military Professor) full-time <12 months 3 times the number of months of education program ≥ 12 months 5 years part-time - 5 years off-duty 5 years Doctoral (Permanant full-time Until statutory retirement (Permanent Military Professor) part-time Until statutory retirement part-time, off-duty ≤ 12 months 1 year Certificate Program full-time 3 months 1 year 6 months 18 months Scholarship Program full-time ≤24 months 3 times the number of months of education
+Active Duty and FTS Officer Service Obligation Program Format Program Length Active Service Obligation Immediate Graduate Education Master's Degree full-time 3 times the number of months of the education program commencing after initial service obligation is completed (not to exceed a total of 10 years from the date of commissioning).
+Master's degree full-time <12 months 3 times the number of months of the education program ≥12 months 3 years l viasier s degree part-time 3 years off-duty 2 years after completion of education for which the charges are paid Post- Master's degree full-time 12 months 3 years Doctoral (other than Permanent full-time <12 months 3 times the number of months of education program Military Professor) ≥12 months 5 years riolessoi) part-time 5 years off-duty 5 years Doctoral full-time Until statutory retirement (Permanent Military Professor) part-time Until statutory retirement Certificate Program part-time, off-duty ≤12 months 1 year full-time 3 months 1 year 6 months 18 months Scholarship Program full-time ≤24 months 3 times the number of months of education